As of today, my husband and I have been married for 25 years. When people hear how long we’ve been married, I get one of two possible responses:

 This post is directed at the second group, who wonder how we’ve stayed together so long.

 I realize that personalities vary, and that my husband and I are both fairly even-tempered people who avoid conflict in our lives.
 That may be a large part of the secret to the longevity of our marriage.
-So, in other words, your mileage may vary (no pun intended), but if you’re curious how we do it, it comes down to these five points:
+So, in other words, your mileage may vary (no pun intended).

 1. Stay independent.